AI-Hypercomputer/google-cloud-mldiagnostics/README.md

 example: you can run your workload in `europe_west4-a` but have your machinelearning run information stored in `us-central1-a`.

-`path` Required only if SDK will be used for profile capture.
+`gcs_path` Required only if SDK will be used for profile capture.
 The Google Cloud Storage location where all profiles will be saved.
 Example `gs://my-bucket`.
 Could include folder path if needed like `gs://my-bucket/folder1`.
 If capturing profile programmatically or on-demand, this is required or else profile capture will error.

 `on-demand-xprof` Optional, if you want to enable on demand profiling, starts xprofz daemon on port `9999`.
 Note that you can enable on-demand profiling and